The Washington Campus: Student activities

 The Washington Campus holds sessions at many historical locations throughout each program.
 Typically, MBA students will have program sessions on Capitol Hill, attend congressional hearings, visit one of the agencies such as the U.S. Treasury or the Federal Reserve, and attend a luncheon/panel discussion at the National Press Club or the Capitol Hill Club.
 Corporate and EMBA programs are often customized for clients and sessions and locations vary accordingly.

 Program sessions on Capitol Hill often begin with a congressional staffer discussing the roll of staff in working for a senator, a member of congress or a congressional committee.
 These sessions are usually held in a Committee Hearing Room in either the House or the Senate.
 Following discussion by congressional staff, a sitting Congressman or Senator will discuss the life of an elected official and will discuss pressing issues that they are currently facing.
 For many participants, these discussions help bridge the gap between the world of business and the world of politics.
 Participants are also provided the opportunity to sit-in on Congressional Hearings.

 Witnessing a live hearing provides participants a first-hand perspective of the process by which legislation is created and shaped.
 While visiting the U.S. Treasury, program sessions include a tour of the Treasury Building as well as instruction by a senior official.
 Similarly, while visiting the Federal Reserve, participants receive a short tour of the Federal Reserve Eccles building before sitting down to listen to a program session taught by a senior Fed official.
 Program sessions at social clubs such as the National Press Club or the Capitol Hill Club include a reception or a luncheon where participants eat dinner while listening to a panel discussion by Campus speakers.

 Part of the learning experience in The Washington Campus program is spending time in Washington.
 To make the most of this experience, the Campus encourages participants to explore the city of Washington in their free time and facilitates tours and other visits on request.
 Many participants choose to extend their stay in Washington to take full advantage of all the city has to offer.
 A favorite pastime of people visiting Washington is touring the many monuments to America's founding fathers.
-Many of the more recognizable monuments, including the Washington Monument and the Lincoln Monument are situated along the National Mall.
+Many of the more recognizable monuments, including the Washington Monument and the Lincoln Memorial are situated along the National Mall.
 The White House is also adjacent to the National Mall and tours of the White House can be arranged through Congressional offices or with the help of The Washington Campus staff.